onepointconsulting/aws-s3-client/README.md

     -s, --sep <,>
             The separator used by the default printer

+        --source-key <SOURCE_KEY>
+            Source key for copy or move operations

     -t, --target-folder <TARGET_FOLDER>
             The key prefix in S3 (something like the target folder) This is also the target folder for download

+        --target-key <TARGET_KEY>
+            Target key for copy or move operations
 ```

 ## Usage Examples